A Knowledgeable Attorney Drafting Wills and Trusts

 A will is essential at every stage of your life.
 Your will provides you with the opportunity to distribute your property, establish care for your children and otherwise express your wishes upon your death.
 A will is necessary if you intend to leave property to somebody besides a blood relative, such as a domestic partner, friend or charity.
 If you die without a will, the court determines how your property is distributed, who cares for your children and even what happens to your beloved pet — decisions that might not reflect your desires.

-At Amy Logan Sliva, I can draft a valid will that ensures your intentions are honored.
+At the Sliva Law Firm, we can draft a valid will that ensures your intentions are honored.

 Changing your will

 As your life changes, so might your estate plan.
 You may need to update your will throughout your life.
 We draft valid codicils that address changes in your financial situation, marital status, numbers of children, philanthropic interests and general lifestyle decisions.

 If you have minor children, your will allows you to make decisions about their future care, especially crucial if you are a single parent or if both parents die in a common incident.
 If you do not name a guardian, the court will appoint a guardian for your children and can make decisions adverse to your ultimate parenting goals.
 You can also make arrangements for your pets’ care in your will, including naming a guardian who will take responsibility for your pets.

 Drafting this important document requires more than filling in a form.
 If a court determines that your will is invalid, your desires will not be honored upon your death.
 We meticulously draft your will and consider all aspects of your estate plan.
 We review your family arrangements, financial situations and philosophical goals to guide you in making the best estate planning decisions, and draft your will accordingly.